rnleach/elk/README.md

   before that.
 The maximum time that can be handled by all the functions is December 31st, 32767.
   So this more than covers the useful period of meteorological observations and forecasts.

-### Header (.h) & Source (.c) File Layout
+### Header (.h) ile Layout
-  Most of the code is in the header, which is awkward.
-But I wanted to favor doing work on the stack and enable as much inlining as possible.
-So I've let alot of my implementation go into the header.
-I've given most of the inline functions (except the smallest) external linkage so they only get compiled into the final executable once, but have the best opportunities to get inlined.
-  Some of the smallest functions are just `static inline`.
-This makes it hard to know what's intended as public API and what isn't from the library.
-So read the comments in the header file!
+  The header file has prototypes at the top of the file and the implementation below it.
+All functions are 'static inline' to give the compiler the most opportunities for inlining and optimization.
+Plus it simplifies builds.
+Structs that aren't meant to be used directly by library users are marked as internal only.

 ## Releases